Thursday, August 31, 2017

 One of my goals each year is to make as many new connections and maintain old ones as possible with our Westbury Christian students.
-Since I only teach eighth and tenth grade classes, much of my contact comes outside the classroom.
+Since I only teach eighth and eleventh grade classes, much of my contact comes outside the classroom.
 The meeting place in our school is the hallway.
 This is from May 5, 2006.

 I man my post every afternoon at 3:25 when the bell rings, ending eighth period and the school day.
 It's a voluntary job.
 As teachers, we are required to stand in the hallways during the four minutes allowed for passing between classes but after school, I am on my own.
 Our kids are good but extra eyes and a physical presence in the halls serve as preventive medicine.
 At 3:25 and thirty seconds, I take my station in front of our high school office on the second floor of Westbury Christian.
 My spot has a unique vantage point.
 Two halls converge blindly at that spot.
 Our students are rushing to get to their lockers and out the doors.
 Some are hurrying to tutoring or practices.
 From where I stand, I see kids coming from two different directions.
 They are on a collision course with each other but they are blissfully unaware.
 The closer they cut the corner, the less time there is to react to a student coming from the opposite direction.
 I watch the drama unfold as we have youngsters collide, or nearly collide, with their schoolmates repeatedly.
 No one gets hurt- running is not allowed- but there are some pretty good bumps.
 Maybe a book falls or classroom notes are scattered but no real harm occurs.
 The biggest byproduct of the corner is embarrassment but there is little recovery time required for that setback.